kendallmiller/kendallmiller.github.io/_posts/2021-10-1-lean-for-the-contemporary-tech-company.md

 2. Eliminate waste (anything that is not valued by the customer)
 3. Continuous improvement (small, incremental enhancements delivered to customers)

-## Focus product decisions on clear customer value
+## Maximize Customer Value

-The first key distinction of Lean is to define value as only things delivered to people _outside of the team doing the work_.
+The first key distinction of Lean is to define value as only things delivered to people _outside of the organization doing the work_.
 The focus is on what your customers will perceive as valuable and maximize what you can deliver for them.
 Imagine that your entire company is an opaque box, and value is what it produces for folks outside the box.

 For example, if you have an eCommerce SaaS the key value might be that you enable customers to send money to another customer.
 If either end of that exchange was within your organization, it's probably not Value from a Lean standpoint.
 Someone paying their bill for your system isn't value, it's just something they have to do to get value from you.

 When looking at proposed enhancements, make sure the team is clearly articulating the Value to the customer - what change will be visible outside your organization once the change is completed and delivered.
+Knowing what value is being delivered (and to what subset of your customers) helps you marshal your whole organization in support of the effort:

+* Marketing knows who they need to reach (the target customers) with what messaging (the value of the new capability).
+* Sales can figure out how they'll communicate the value of the new capabilities when available.
+* Leadership can estimate how much revenue can be expected and when.

+To put this to work with your team, see [Maximizing Value in Product Decisions](using-lean-value-to-make-great-product-decisions).

 ## Eliminating Waste